Have you ever thought about why it’s difficult to save money especially when you are already living life on a low budget?

 The debt snowball method, where you attack the smallest balance first.

-The debt avalanche method, where you focus on the card with the highest interest rate.
+The debt avalanche method is where you focus on the card with the highest interest rate.

 A balance transfer credit card, where you transfer your balances to a card with a 0% promotional interest rate.